rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 With our Attacker Machine configured and listening for the connection, we can move back to the Victim Machine.

+ - Victim Machine -

-Victim Machine:  Ensure windows defender is turned on.
+Ensure windows defender is turned on.
 In your Windows search bar, search for "Windows Security".

 ![](/images/nim_proc_inject_pt1/61. defender1.png)